How Sensor Lights Can Save You Money

-Have you given much thought to the energy costs of lighting?
-Your home’s lighting contributes 10% of your electricity usage, according to Energy Rating.
 For commercial properties, this rises to 18-40%!
-Finding ways to reduce the energy your lighting uses is a great way to trim down your electricity bill.
-Sensor lights are one way many people claim to make energy savings, but do they actually save you money?
+Finding ways to reduce the overall energy consumption of your lighting is a great way to keep electricity costs down.
+Motion-activated sensor lights are one way many people claim to save energy, but do they actually save you money as well?

 Most motion sensor lights use infrared, or heat energy to detect movement.
 Humans, and mammals in general, have a warmer temperature than their surroundings.
 So when they pass the motion sensor light’s field of view, it detects this and the motion sensor light switch turns on for a set time.

-By only turning on when triggered by movement, the idea is that you’ll only be using the motion sensor’s light on an as-need-basis.
+By only turning on when triggered by movement, the idea is that you’ll only be using the motion sensor’s light on an as-needed basis.
 No longer will you be forgetting to turn the light switches off as you leave a room, wasting energy and money.

 - Closets